cjmaqueda/ETL_Project/README.md

   `oil_db` > `brent_vs_landed`

 ## Hypothetical use cases for your database
   Examination of how freight price fluctuation influences the overall cost of crude oil imports.
-Moreover, if the difference in cost         between landed bbls vs original purchase price is different than the freight cost, one may be able to identify other significant factors   impacting landed cost.
+Moreover, if the difference in cost         between landed bbls vs original purchase price varies from the freight cost, it may imply other significant (even unrecognized) factors   impacting landed cost.